 Before you make any changes to your will, you should consult with your attorney.

-For more information on when you should update an estate plan, click here.
+For further advice, see when you should update an estate plan.